tiewweijian/flightlog_app/README.md

 2. In `.env` in the root folder of /backend, ensure that all database strings are changed to `localhost`
 3. Run `npm i` to install all dependencies
 4. Run `npm start`
+5. To get an admin account, run `API_LINK/api/users/createAdmin` (only for development purposes)

 #### Local (Frontend)
 1. Frontend folder located in /frontend